okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 > **Note**: The keys are truncated for brevity.

-Save the returned key credentials for use in the hub org service app configuration.
+Save the returned key credentials for use in the service app configuration for the hub org.

 For each spoke org that you have in your multi-tenant solution, you must create an Org2Org app instance and generate the key credentials that need to be configured in the hub org’s service app.